hrvthzslt/personal-site/content/posts/replace-slstatus-with-dwmblock-while-contemplating-performance/index.md

 };
 ```

-This will `printf` the percentage of RAM, CPU, and disk usage like 13%, 5%, 20% respectively.
+This will `printf` the percentage of RAM, CPU, and disk usage like `Mem: 13%`.

 The bar itself will refresh at a certain rate configured in seconds.
 This means all components will be updated at that rate.
 Moreover, if you want to trigger an update, you can kill the processes.
 The `killall -s USR1 slstatus` command sends the SIGUSR1 signal to all instances of the `slstatus` process.
 This signal can be used by `slstatus` to trigger a specific action, such as updating its displayed information.